deadlyvipers/dojo_rules/introduction.md

 my name is Bob!
-favorite path on code school:
+favorite path on code school: HTML